 Myth: ED is a normal part of growing older and men have to learn to live with it.

 Fact: Although ED is more common among older men, that doesn't mean it's something you have to live with.

 It's not unusual for older men to need more stimulation to help get them aroused than they did when they were younger.
 But there's no reason you won't be able to enjoy sex as you get older.
 Lots of guys are able to get erections well into their senior years, and there's likely no reason that you can't be one of them.

 Myth: Erectile dysfunction doesn't affect younger men.

 Fact: Although ED is more common in men over 75, guys of any age can have it.

 Myth: ED may be upsetting, but there's nothing dangerous about it.

-That’s why it is essential to see your doctor if you have erectile dysfunction.
-Not only can a thorough medical examination help you identify the cause of the problem and find a treatment that can return you to a more active sex life, it may also alert you to a bigger health condition that needs immediate treatment.
+It's important to see your doctor if you have ED.
+A medical exam not only helps you figure out the cause of the problem and find a treatment that can return you to a more active sex life, it may also alert you to an illness that needs immediate treatment.

 Myth: If you have trouble getting an erection, it's because you're not attracted to your partner.

-- Mood or emotional problems such as stress, anxiety, and depression
+- Mood problems such as stress, anxiety, and depression

 - Certain types of prostate and bladder surgery